Pinelands National Reserve: Pinelands Commission

 The Pinelands National Reserve is administered by the Pinelands Commission, an independent body consisting of 15 members.
-One member is appointed by the Secretary of the Interior; seven are appointed by the Governor of New Jersey subject to the approval of the New Jersey Senate; one member is appointed by the respective governing bodies of the seven counties in the Pinelands National Reserve: Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester and Ocean counties.
-Commission terms are three years in length and include no official compensation.
+One member is appointed by the Secretary of the Interior; seven are appointed by the Governor of New Jersey, subject to the approval of the New Jersey Senate; and one member is appointed by each of the governing bodies of the seven counties in the Pinelands National Reserve: Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester and Ocean.
+Commission terms are three years and include no official compensation.
 The commission meets monthly, as do most of its sub-committees.

 Its mission statement indicates its role "is to preserve, protect, and enhance the natural and cultural resources of the Pinelands National Reserve, and to encourage compatible economic and other human activities consistent with that purpose."

 Geography and populated places

 As legislated by the National Parks and Recreation Act of 1978, the Pinelands National Reserve consisted of about 1,140,000 acre of pine-oak forest.
 The territory crosses seven counties and encompasses all or parts of 56 municipalities, with about 870,000 people as of the 2010 census.
 Included in the Pinelands National Reserve are 29 villages located in 16 municipalities, with 19 of the villages located in forest areas.

-Within the Reserve is the Kirkwood-Cohansey aquifer, which contains over 17 trillion gallons of potable water.
+Within the Reserve is the Kirkwood-Cohansey aquifer, which contains over 17 trillion gallons of water requiring continued protection from pollutants.